 Cancer Institute Specialized Program of Research Excellence) in breast cancer.
 His research group focuses on improving care through the development of new treatment approaches.

-Dr. Ursula Matulonis is director of the Gynecologic Oncology Program and a Professor of Medicine at Harvard Medical School.
+Dr. Ursula Matulonis is director of the Division of Gynecologic Oncology and a Professor of Medicine at Harvard Medical School.
 Her research focuses on targeted therapies for gynecologic malignancies, with a specific interest in the genetic

 changes in ovarian cancer and how that can lead to targeted drug selection.
 Dr. Matulonis is principal investigator of several clinical trials and translational studies for ovarian cancer.